-"(9) NATURAL RESOURCES SPECIFICALLY PROVIDED FOR "Those natural resources referred to in section
+"(9) NATURAL RESOURCES SPECIFICALLY PROVIDED FOR

-6086(a)(1)(A) 'Headwaters';, (B) 'Waste disposal', (C) 'Water conservation':, (D) 'Floodplain', (E) 'Watercourses', and (F) 'Shorelines', and section 6086(a)(8)(A) 'Wildlife habitat and endangered species', and section 6086(a)(9)(B) 'Primary agricultural soils', (C) 'Forests and secondary agricultural soils', (D) 'Earth resources', (E) 'Extraction of earth resources', and (K) 'Development affecting public investments' should be planned for development and use under the principles of environmental conservation set forth in those sections.
+"Those natural resources referred to in section 6086(a)(1)(A) 'Headwaters';, (B) 'Waste disposal', (C) 'Water conservation':, (D) 'Floodplain', (E) 'Watercourses', and (F) 'Shorelines', and section 6086(a)(8)(A) 'Wildlife habitat and endangered species', and section 6086(a)(9)(B) 'Primary agricultural soils', (C) 'Forests and secondary agricultural soils', (D) 'Earth resources', (E) 'Extraction of earth resources', and (K) 'Development

+NOTE: This is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience. affecting public investments' should be planned for development and use under the principles of environmental conservation set forth in those sections.